Can Sciatica Cause Groin Pain?

 Can Sciatica Cause Hip and Groin Pain?

-You might be wondering, “Can sciatica cause hip and groin pain?”
-Sciatica is primarily known for causing pain that radiates from the lower back down through the legs, but it can also lead to sciatica pain in the groin and hips.
 The sciatic nerve is actually the longest nerve in the body, passing through the buttocks and hips before extending down each leg.
 When this nerve is compressed or irritated, it can cause pain to radiate not only along its main path but also to nearby areas like the groin and hips.
 This is because the nerve roots that contribute to the sciatic nerve also connect to nerves that serve the groin and hip areas.

 How Sciatica Can Cause Groin Pain